ymju86/ymju86.github.io/_posts/2022-02-04-CIFexample.md

 category: "Causal Inference"
 ---

-# Measuring the Effect of a Training Program on Fulfillment Center Associate Performance

 Below is an application of the comprehensive causal inference framework to the question:
 **"How would you measure the effect of a training program for Fulfillment Center associates on performance?"**